Scaling coastal engineering projects with Inductiva API

 task.wait()

 With this virtual machine, the simulation took 3h43m06 which is on par with the performance obtained with FEUP infrastructure.
 However, virtual machines with a higher number of vCPUs are available and can be used to improve performance.
-In the section, we use a c2d-standard-112 machine with 112 vCPUs and take the exploration to the next level.
+In the next section, we will actually use a c2d-standard-112 machine with 112 vCPUs and take the exploration to the next level.

 Taking exploration to the next level